-In this episode we have with us Architect & Professor Newton D’Souza who is presently an Associate Professor for the Department of Interior Architecture, at Florida International University in Miami.
+In this episode, we have with us Architect & Professor Newton D’Souza who is presently an Associate Professor for the Department of Interior Architecture, at Florida International University in Miami.

 He’s been part of our industry for more than 20 years & written numerous research papers, special issue journals and books which have been published widely on various platforms.
-He’s also given various lectures across Universities, and has won various awards for his excellence in the academic side of Architecture.
-His most notable book is called “The Multi-Skilled Designer” which talks about the unique cognitive thought process of top architectural designers like Zaha Hadid, Daniel Libeskind, Peter Zumthor, and so on and really gives us an insight on the cognitive side of Architecture.
+He’s also given various lectures across Universities and has won various awards for his excellence in the academic side of Architecture.
+His most notable book is called “The Multi-Skilled Designer” which talks about the unique cognitive thought process of top architectural designers like Zaha Hadid, Daniel Libeskind, Peter Zumthor, and so on and really gives us an insight into the cognitive side of Architecture.

 00:00 – Introduction

 02:25 – How he got into Architecture

 04:04 – B.Arch at UVC, Bangalore

 17:37 – How do you define good design & bad design

 22:42 – With the use of technology can you hack design, making every single output a good design?

 29:33 – How would design evolve with team work